the return of potty mouth's riotous pop-punk

 “I thought it would be funny if Potty Mouth and the album name was an anagram for PMS,” explains guitarist/vocalist Abby Weems.
 That idea led her to search for a word beginning with "S" and to discover the term SNAFU, which itself is an anagram for “Situation Normal All Fucked Up.”
 It was suggested by a friend, and Abby tells i-D, “I really liked it because it resonated a lot with what our band has been through.”

 Potty Mouth makes a type of mellifluous pop-punk music that once had the music industry in a spin.
-Green Day, L7, and Veruca Salt are all obvious references, as are other fierce feminist personalities that defined 90s pop culture, like Daria, Jenny McCarthy and Courtney Love.
-However, in the 2010s there are fewer reference points and Abby, Potty Mouth bassist Ally Einbinder and drummer Victoria Mandanas have had to stare down an industry that’s not only skeptical of rock music’s ability to rack up numbers (you’re only as good as your streaming stats these days, apparently), but one that still sees women making rock music as a novelty.
+Green Day, L7, and Veruca Salt are all obvious references, as are other fierce feminist personalities that defined 90s pop culture, like Daria, Jenny McCarthy, and Courtney Love.
+However in the 2010s there’s fewer reference points, and Abby, Potty Mouth bassist Ally Einbinder and drummer Victoria Mandanas have had to stare down an industry that’s not only skeptical of rock music’s ability to rack up numbers (you’re only as good as your streaming stats these days, apparently), but one that still sees women making rock music as a novelty.

 The four-year gap between their break-out 2015 self-titled EP and their forthcoming album SNAFU (out March 1) – a career-defining moment for the Massachusetts band – is the result of industry insiders trying to squeeze profit from a band that occupies space in an increasingly sidelined genre.
 In 2015, having already released two successful lo-fi records – 2012’s Sun Damage EP and 2013’s Hell Bent – the band inked a deal to record a second EP and then, all going well, another full-length album.
 But it didn’t quite go to plan.
 “We had a contingency contract with [a] label,” explains Abby.
 “They put out the EP and they wanted to see how it would do, and based on that, we would put out a record.
 But they also didn’t really invest anything, other than helping us record the EP, and you know, we’re an indie rock band, we weren’t going to be the next Haim with no budget.
 So [the EP] wasn’t what they were expecting, and they weren’t what we were expecting, so we parted ways and then it became this path of trying to rebuild our team and record new music.”
 It’s the perfect example of what Abby describes as a normal situation becoming all fucked up – a SNAFU.
 “You think the music industry is going to be one way, but it never is,” she says.